chapainaashish/chapainaashish/README.md

 ### Namaste :pray:

-I am **Aashish Chapain**, a passionate Software Developer aside in Nepal.
+I am **Aashish Chapain**, a passionate Software Developer and pythonist aside in Nepal.
+Love to talk about tech, movies, cosmic science and music.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working on my own projects

 - :seedling: Exploring Various Frontend and Backend Technologies

-- :zap: In my free time, I read books and blogs.
+- :zap: In my free time, I read books and write blogs.

 ### Tools and Technologies:
 <div>